nleach999/Checkmarx-Hackathon-2019-TelAviv/README.md

 * cxpluginupdate.microsoft.com
 * cxpluginupdate.com

-An attempt will be made to connect to each host to obtain a list of available plugins.
+The domain name is resolved from the canonical name of the current host assigned to each adapter.
+An attempt will be made to connect to each host from the expanded domain names to obtain a list of available plugins.
 The first host that responds is chosen as the source of the plugin update download.

 The approach taken has the following benefits: